cbiffle/swddude/README.md

 *`swddude` is very young pre-alpha software.
 Caveat downloader.*

-`swddude` is a simple program that can flash code onto ARM Cortex microcontrollers, such as the Cortex-M0 and M3, using SWD.
-It's designed to use programming interfaces built on the FTDI FT232H interface chip.
+`swddude` is a collection of simple tools for programming and using ARM Cortex microcontrollers, such as the Cortex-M0 and M3, using the SWD protocol.

 Why?